Education Jobs

 Co-Curricular Coach – Music/Drama/Dance (5 positions)

-Openings: 5 positions Location: Nairobi – Karen Overview: Our client is looking for Creative Arts Coaches to prepare ensembles and productions for school festivals and term concerts.
-You’ll mentor students, coordinate rehearsals, manage costumes/props, and collaborate with academic staff to balance arts with class time.
-The school values confidence-building and inclusive participation.
+Openings: 5 positions Location: Nairobi – Karen Overview: If guiding a school stage from quiet practice rooms to show-stopping performances sounds like your kind of thrill, this role is calling.
+As a Creative Arts Coach, you’ll shape ensembles, mentor budding performers, and coordinate all the moving pieces from rehearsals to props so every performance shines.
+Our client loves coaches who can inspire confidence while making the arts accessible and fun for all students.
+You’ll balance the rigor of technique with the joy of creativity: teaching stage presence, choreography, music, and dramatic flair, while ensuring rehearsals and performances run smoothly.
+Think of it as orchestrating both art and organization, where every student gets a moment to flourish.
+From planning term concerts to managing budgets for costumes and props, your role is part artist, part logistical wizard.
+You’ll collaborate closely with teachers to fit arts seamlessly into the school day, all while keeping safeguarding and consent protocols front and center.
+Success here isn’t just applause, it’s measurable: student participation, polished performances, timely rehearsals, and glowing feedback from parents and peers.
+You’re not just coaching the arts; you’re shaping confidence, teamwork, and lifelong appreciation for creativity.
 Key Responsibilities: - Plan rehearsals; select age-appropriate repertoire/scripts. - Teach technique, stage presence, and ensemble discipline. - Manage costumes, props, budgets, and event logistics. - Enforce safeguarding and performance consent protocols. - Document progress and produce reflection pieces with students.
 Education & Experience: - Diploma/Degree in Music/Theatre/Dance or Education + arts specialization; 2–4 years coaching.
 Skills & Tools: - Rehearsal planning, stagecraft, event coordination, child safety.
 KPIs: Participation rates, performance quality, punctuality, and feedback from students/parents.
 Compensation (Kenya): KES 55,000–95,000 + event-day allowances.
 Client estimates vary with experience and ensemble size.
 Benefits: - Medical, costumes/props budget, CPD with arts networks.
 Growth Path: - Lead Coach → Co-Curricular Coordinator → Student Life Director.
 Ideal promotion cycle.

 K sh 55,000 – 95,000 gross / month